discordjs/guide/guide/interactions/select-menus.md

 ### Deferring and updating the select menu's message

-Additionally to deferring the response of the interaction, you can defer the button, which will trigger a loading state:
+Additionally to deferring the response of the interaction, you can defer the menu, which will trigger a loading state and then revert back to its original state:

 ```js {1,6-10}
 const wait = require('util').promisify(setTimeout);